SHAFT-Foundation/AAAComplianceToolAgents/AAA-Accessibility-App/README.md

 # Web3 Accessibility Protocol (WAP): WCAG 2.1 AAA Compliance for Decentralized Applications

-> "The power of Web3 is in its universality and decentralization.
-Access by everyone regardless of disability is an essential aspect of true decentralization." - Inspired by Tim Berners-Lee
+> "The power of the Web is in its universality.
+Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee, W3C Director and inventor of the World Wide Web

+*The Web3 Accessibility Protocol extends this vision to the decentralized web, ensuring blockchain applications are accessible to all.*

 ![Backend Health Check](./AAA-Accessibility-App/images/backend-health-check.png)